HarvardMapCollection/tutorials/census/census2agol/index.md

 > To get usable files for mapping, you must download a table with statistics _and_ a GIS boundary file.
 These files can be obtained from a few different sources.

 4. [How to Join Data in QGIS](https://harvardmapcollection.github.io/tutorials/qgis/join)
-> Joining statistical files to GIS shapefiles using desktop GIS software is an essential skill for mapping.
+> Joining statistical files to GIS shapefiles using desktop GIS software is an essential skill for map making.